dacase/msander/README.md

 ```

 # License
-This project is generally licensed under the GNU General Public License,
+This project is generally licensed under the GNU (Lesser) General Public
-version 3 (GPL v3).
-Some components use different, but compatible, open
+License, version 3 (GPL/LGPL v3).
+Some components use different, but
-source licenses.
+compatible, open source licenses.
 See the LICENSE file for more information.